b4youleap/Tech-Tracker/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Notes on angular-cli (9/24/2016)
+ * There is an error towards the end of the install during the 'build' phase where errors are thrown for NODE-GYP and something else un-catchable as it flew by.
+Installing
+    Visual Studio 2015 Build Tools (C++) did not help.